Undivided Resources

 Who can receive early intervention services?

-In California, early intervention services are provided to infants and toddlers with disabilities through Early Start.
+Early intervention for children under age three is mandated by Part C of the Individuals with Disabilities Education Act (IDEA), the federal law governing special education.
+Part C of IDEA is a comprehensive nationwide program of early intervention services for infants and toddlers 0-3 years of age with disabilities and their families.
+In California, this program is called Early Start.
 According to the Department of Developmental Services (DDS) website, Early Start is a multi-agency effort by the DDS and the California Department of Education that encourages partnerships between families and professionals, family support, and coordination of services.
 The statewide system of early intervention services is available throughout California and can be accessed through Regional Centers for developmental disabilities, county offices of education, local school districts, health or social service agencies, and family resource centers.

 To learn more about who qualifies for Regional Center services and what types of therapy may be provided for your child, read Regional Center Eligibility and Services: Early Intervention (0–36 months).
 For most children after age three, the school district provides special education services under an Individualized Education Plan.
 Some children over age three are still eligible for Regional Center services if they have a qualifying disability.
 You can find out more about whether your child might qualify by reading Regional Center Eligibility and Services: The Transition from Early Intervention to Lanterman Act at Age Three.